borbware/unity-basics-course/project-management/1-git-basics.md

   * Changes are synced between these two repositories ***manually***
 ## `git init`

-* Initialization needs to be made for every new git repository
+* Initialization needs to be done for every new Git repository
 * If you're starting from scratch:
-  * Use `git init` to make your current folder a new git repository
+  * Use `git init` to make your current folder a new Git repository
 * If you've continuing an existing project, initialization happens when you ***clone*** the project into your computer
   * See: [`git clone`](#git-clone)
 ## `git status`